lucasnell/gameofclones-data/README.md

 └── scripts
 ```

-The following folders should be present:
+The following files/folders should be present:

 * `data-interm`: intermediate files with output from time-consuming simulations
 * `data-raw`: raw data from the field, experiments, and preliminary assays